kodekloudhub/community-faq/docs/how-tos/howto-install-gateway-api-on-kk-playground.md

 Now, let's proceed to configuring a gateway.
 At this point it is not clear how much of the following needs to be known for the new CKA exam.

-## Install API Gateway CRDs and a compatible ingress controller
+## Install Gateway API CRDs and a compatible ingress controller

-This will almost certainly *not* be required for the exam, since ingress controller installation was not required, plus as mentioned above, there are several gateway controller implementations and you cannot be expected to learn all the configurations, nor are their websites allowed exam resources.
+This will almost certainly *not* be required for the exam, since ingress controller installation was not required.
+As mentioned above, there are several gateway controller implementations and you cannot be expected to learn all the configurations, nor are their websites allowed exam resources.
+You *should* be aware of the [GatewayClass](https://kubernetes.io/docs/concepts/services-networking/gateway/#api-kind-gateway-class) resource and its usage in selecting gateway controllers - similar to how `IngressClass` works.

 We will use the Traefik (pronounced "traffic") ingress controller and use Helm to install it so as not to concern ourselves with the detail